 What about RDSPs and RESPs?
 “Don’t” … unless you can avoid common pitfalls

 When can RESPs be more appealing for U.S. clients?
-Ideally one of the parents of a child is not a U.S. Person, in which case the cross-border tax headaches may be avoided.
-If the subscriber is a non-U.S. Person and there is no U.S. contributor, the RESP will generally qualify as a foreign non-grantor trust which can yield a better tax result11.
+If one of the parents of a child isn’t a U.S. person, your client could avoid the cross-border tax headaches.
+If the subscriber is a non-U.S. person and there is no U.S. contributor, the RESP will generally qualify as a foreign non-grantor trust.
+This trust can yield a better tax result.11

-Consider the tax status of the beneficiary given the fact that one or both of their parents may be a U.S. Person.
-In the case where the RESP beneficiary is a U.S. Person, the U.S. tax impact can be undesirable given the harsh “look-back” provisions.
+Consider the tax status of the beneficiary given the fact that one or both of their parents may be a U.S. person.
+In the case where the RESP beneficiary is a U.S. person, the U.S. tax impact can be undesirable given the harsh “look-back” provisions.
 Once withdrawals begin, the U.S. beneficiary may be taxed punitively on the distribution that represents income that has accumulated in the plan but not paid out in the year it was earned.
-There is also a resulting interest charge on the income that is considered accumulated income.
-Foreign tax credits can help to an extent given that a portion of the withdrawals will also be taxable in Canada.
+There’s also a resulting interest charge on the income that’s considered accumulated income.
+Foreign tax credits can help to an extent, as a part of the withdrawals will also be taxable in Canada.
 A U.S. beneficiary may also be subject to annual filing requirements given the status of the RESP as a foreign non-grantor trust.
-Gift taxes may also apply in certain circumstances.
+Gift taxes may also apply in certain cases.

 Did you know?
-If the U.S. Person simply contributes to a RESP, the RESP may still be considered a foreign grantor trust.
+If the U.S. person contributes to a RESP, the RESP may still be considered a foreign grantor trust.
 This would result in the same tax treatment as if they were a U.S. subscriber.

-Overall, the best way to avoid these potential traps, is to have a non-U.S. parent be the contributor and subscriber of the RESP, if possible.
+What’s the best way to avoid these potential traps?
+By having a non-U.S. parent be the contributor and subscriber of the RESP, if possible.
 It may still be worthwhile if it’s not possible given the available grants and bonds.
 In that case, the RESP won’t be tax-sheltered in the U.S. and the complexity factor would ramp up considerably.
 The U.S. beneficiary trap may be something that is unavoidable, however.

 Are there any other unique considerations for RDSPs?

-Many of the same considerations apply as with RESPs, as a U.S. holder in the case of an RDSP would also typically imply a foreign grantor trust for U.S. tax purposes. i.e. the U.S. holder would be subject to U.S. tax on contributions, grants and bonds, not to mention multiple filing obligations.
-As with the RESP, it may be better to structure a RDSP with the holder being a non-U.S. Person, if possible.
-Consider whether the beneficiary is a U.S. Person as that could create additional filings and income tax exposure.
+Many of the same considerations apply as with RESPs.
+This is because a U.S. holder in the case of an RDSP would also typically imply a foreign grantor trust for U.S. tax purposes.
+This means the U.S. holder would be subject to U.S. tax on contributions, grants and bonds, not to mention multiple filing obligations.
+As with the RESP, you may prefer to structure an RDSP with the holder being a non-U.S. person, if possible.
+Consider whether the beneficiary is a U.S. person, as that could create more filings and income tax exposure.

 Sampling of U.S. information forms for U.S. Taxpayer: